 The buyer's journey is a vital concept in inbound marketing.

-It is a concept that is extensively used by Hubspot in their inbound methodology.
-As the name suggests, it depicts the journey of the buyer from their awareness of your company and through to their becoming part of your customer base.
+It is a concept that Hubspot extensively uses in its inbound methodology.
+As the name suggests, it depicts the buyer's journey from their awareness of your company to becoming part of your customer base.

 The Awareness Stage

-The awareness stage is the stage in which the buyer has recognised a potential opportunity or a problem that they need to solve.
+The awareness stage is when the buyer has recognised a potential opportunity or a problem that they need to solve.

 The buyer does some non-specific research on their issue.